Co-Creating Urban Spaces for Tomorrow

 Take a tour of Living Streets

-Friar Gate and Bonded Warehouse
+Friar Gate Bridge

 This work focuses on the old Friar Gate goods yard and train station.
 Our aim is to revitalise the site as a commercial centre with bars and cafes.
 As such, the Old Bonded warehouse and Engine House can be used by the public and also the new neighbouring school.
 On the station side, we envision revitalising Friar Gate bridge with a restaurant/pub in which people will be able to come dine or drink in Old Mark 2 British railway carriages on Friar Gate bridge, or on the adjoining bridge in the open air.